This posting page sure took a uber long time to be refreshed.

 The Response:

 By and large Dr. Toh was very willing to hear me out and to provide information.
 However, some of the information provided is off-the-record and Dr. Toh specifically asked me not to repeat it.
 What I can say is that the "classified" information is not anything which would be extremely detrimental to the community.
 There are a few pieces which I would dearly love to release, but at the same time it is my belief that it is in the community's best interest to cultivate a cordial relationship with AVPAS.
+Most of these quotes will be paraphrased; I am not an expert reporter.
+However, this document has been verified as accurate by Dr. Toh.
+As for whether the information is factual, I cannot say.
+I will say that Dr. Toh at least appears to be trustworthy, and that the information came straight from him.

-"I want to categorically say that no courts would allow us to prosecute bloggers for downloading simply because they blog about shows.
+1. Dr. Toh was very emphatic that AVPAS had not taken any action to silence bloggers, either covertly or overtly.
+Common sense will, of course, suggest that AVPAS has vested interest in avoiding a PR fiasco, and that silencing people would only lead to such a fiasco.
+When asked if the person responsible could be an over-zealous AVPAS employee, he stated that this was extremely unlikely.
+Further, he added that no such action would be taken in the future.
+He also stated the following: "I want to categorically say that no courts would allow us to prosecute bloggers for downloading simply because they blog about shows.
 [In order to go after them] we need to catch them in the act, so to speak - because who knows if their detailed knowledge is due to downloading, or watching the Japanese TV runs, or buying the DVDs from other markets, or from parallel imports?
 And by the way, parallel imports are legal in Singapore - so AVPAS cannot do anything to stop these."
+Which, of course, doesn't mean that bloggers will not be targeted for "investigation" - but of course, linking a specific blogger to the IP address which you've found is quite difficult.
+Much easier to take all the infringing IP addresses and pick the most frequent downloaders.

 2. Dr. Toh stated that AVPAS "obviously... has no intention of taking punitive action against consumers who are aware of the ethical obligation to pay for what they get, and who are willing to do so."
 Conversely, he also stated that "if people display an unwillingness to pay their dues [by purchasing the licensed VCDs/DVDs] or are unwilling to contact us and discuss the matter, we are prepared to take legal action."
 The first step to be taken if you receive the dreaded letter is to contact them; it doesn't necessarily have to result in a lawsuit.
 In summary, "[AVPAS doesn't] prosecute people unless [they] feel they really, really deserve it."
 I was unable to obtain data on the exact figures which people have had to pay, and what exactly AVPAS considers to be punitive.

 3. On the issue of quality, Dr. Toh wished to reserve comment.
 However, he agrees fully that the apparent lag time of official releases is a problem, and one of the major factors which have resulted in loss of profits.
 He further clarified by noting that typically, series can only be released - at the very earliest - after the Japanese DVDs have been released, and that very often the releases may lag behind releases in larger markets such as the US.
+He expressed interest in examining the list of alleged "limbo licenses" in further detail, and accordingly I gave him a copy.

 Significantly, it appears that this list is not of licensed titles, but rather of titles owned by the Japanese member-companies within AVPAS.